dobtco/wintersmith-knowledge-base/contents/articles/dobt_account/dashboard/managing_users.md

 ---
-title: Adding users to your organization
+title: Adding users to your account
 order: 2
 redirect_from: /articles/your_account/dashboard/managing_users.html
 ---